an-dr/microlog/README.md

 ### Thread-safety

 If the log will be written to from multiple threads a lock function can be set.
-To do this use the `ulog_set_lock()` function.
+To do this use the `ulog_lock_set()` function.
 The function is passed the boolean `true` if the lock should be acquired or `false` if the lock should be released and the given `udata` value.

 ```c